entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 ---

 #### `log`

+This middleware is always attached to Boltzmann apps.

 This middleware configures the [bole](https://github.com/rvagg/bole) logger and enables per-request logging.
 In development mode, the logger is configured using